 Pratyush Sinha Foundation’s GOAL is to increase the number of Allentown children who are healthy, happy and conscious citizens of the world, by reducing the impact of toxic stress from trauma and poverty.
 We will lead children towards empowerment through mindfulness, so they graduate high schools and colleges and realize their full potential.

-The Five Star Heart Project Corporation is a 501(c)3 non-profit organization compassionately dedicated to serving the Lehigh Valley and beyond by building youth leaders of character on and off the football field, especially those who come from socioeconomically disadvantaged backgrounds.
+The Five Star Heart Project is a non-profit organization compassionately dedicated to serving the Lehigh Valley and beyond by building youth leaders of character on and off the football field, especially those who come from socioeconomically disadvantaged backgrounds.
 We are focused on energizing, influencing, and inspiring our youth before they enter into 9th grade.
 Five Star Heart student-athletes are:

 -infused with a “5-Star Heart,” never-quit mindset,